Otus-DevOps-2019-11/Aritain_infra/README.md

 bastion_IP = 35.210.214.67
 someinternalhost_IP = 10.132.0.4

-Доступ на интернал-хост в GCP осуществляется при помощи команды ssh -t -i ~/.ssh/Ganhart -A Ganhart@*Внешний IP-адрес bastion* ssh *Внутренний IP-адрес интернал-хоста*
+The following command can be used for a direct access to internal host in GCP via bastion host ssh -t -i ~/.ssh/Ganhart -A Ganhart@*External bastion IP* ssh *Internal host IP*

-Для простоты был создал соответствующий алиас в конфиге ssh ssh someinternalhost
+To simplify the access to internal host the alias was configured in ssh configuration file, so the following command can be used ssh someinternalhost

-Конфиг SSH выглядит следующим образом: host bastion
+Here is the listing of the SSH configuration file: host bastion
         User Ganhart
         HostName 35.210.214.67